bgasparotto/data-structures/src/main/java/com/bgasparotto/datastructures/datastructure/README.md

      two children;
   4. Repeat in either cases until the replacement value is in its correct position.
 - Important: you only need to fix up or down, not both.

+# Sets
+- Abstract data structure that does not allow duplicates;
+- It can be implemented with any backing data structure.